StephenGriffies/StephenGriffies.github.io/_pages/researchI.md

 <a href="https://journals.ametsoc.org/doi/abs/10.1175/JCLI-D-17-0024.1">
 O'Rourke, Arbic, and Griffies (2018) </a></li>

-<li>Enhanced warming of the Northwest Atlantic Ocean under climate change: <a
+<li>Enhanced warming of the Northwest Atlantic Ocean under changes to forcing: <a
 href="https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2015JC011346">
 Saba et al (2016) </a></li>

 <li>Impacts on ocean heat from transient mesoscale eddies in a
-  hierarchy of climate models: <a href="https://journals.ametsoc.org/doi/full/10.1175/JCLI-D-14-00353.1">Griffies et al (2015) </a></li>
+  hierarchy of coupled models: <a href="https://journals.ametsoc.org/doi/full/10.1175/JCLI-D-14-00353.1">Griffies et al (2015) </a></li>